Cloudzero/samwise/README.md

 # SAMWise (Beta)
+> “Come on, Mr. Frodo.
+I can’t carry it for you… but I can carry you!”

-SAMWise is a tool for packaging and deploying AWS Serverless Application Model applications and an alternative to the [AWS SAM CLI](https://github.com/awslabs/aws-sam-cli).
+SAMWise is a tool for packaging and deploying AWS Serverless Application Model applications and is an alternative to the [AWS SAM CLI](https://github.com/awslabs/aws-sam-cli).
 If you :heart: love the AWS Serverless Application Model and living a AWS CloudFormation and AWS native tools lifestyle when building Serverless applications but found the SAM CLI just a little bit wanting, SAMWise was created for you!